kris2475/Wake-on-Energy-Sensors/README.md

    - The node’s **ability to respond** itself provides a **low-resolution environmental signal**.

 2. **Hub-Controlled Wake-Up & Radio Silence:**
-   - The hub sends a **Radio Controli 868 MHz wake-up signal** to selected nodes.
+   - The hub sends a **Radio Controlii 868 MHz wake-up signal** to selected nodes.
    - Nodes transmit data **only when explicitly woken**, maintaining **radio silence** by default and preventing congestion.
    - This architecture ensures **reliability and security** even in dense deployments.